UncleSocks/pixie-defenders-automated-ip-address-workflow/README.md

 ## Usage

-Run the `iplooker.py` Python3 script on your machine; use the `-i` or `--ipList` option and specify the file location of the text file containing the list of IP addresses you want to look up.
+Run the `pixie.py` Python3 script on your machine; use the `-i` or `--ip_list` option and specify the file location of the text file containing the list of IP addresses you want to look up.
 Please note that the text file must be in a format that each IP address takes up one line, and no non-IP address content must be present.
 A samplelist.txt is available in the repository for your reference.

-**Example:** `iplooker.py -i C:\Users\$Username\Documents\List_of_IP_Addresses.txt`
+**Example:** `pixie.py -i C:\Users\$Username\Documents\List_of_IP_Addresses.txt`

 When running the command, the script will ask for your IPInfo access token and your desired IP address organization keyword/s for searching.